mcclatchy/docpub/docpub-planning-notes.md

 # To-do list

+* TK: purge process for deleting PDFs from S3 after uploaded to document cloud
+	* then have DocPub file fields then point to the PDF on DocumentCloud.org?

 * TK: ability to populate a user's newsroom field in `DocumentCloudCredentials` when no password is present
 	* we would need a new model (`UserInfo`? `UserMeta`), but would it have any info beyond `newsroom`?